felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 line_left = gsValues[2]
 ```

-If you need inspiration, check the [template code available here!](../Lab2/line_following_template.py)

 ## Solution
 Try to implement the state machine yourself before checking the solution!
-A possible solution (without the stop state) is available [here](../Lab2/line_following_behavior.py).
+A possible solution (without the extra state) is available [here](../Lab2/line_following_behavior.py).

 The video below shows the solution code in action: